jrblevin/markdown-mode-guide/manuscript/markdown-mode-guide.md

     which instructs Markdown Mode to use `sql-mode` to highlight and edit `sqlite` code blocks.

-In practice the language-to-mode mapping is handled by the `markdown-get-lang-mode` function, which looks for a defined function satisfying one of the following forms, in order, where `<lang>` represents the language keyword specified for the code block:
+In practice, the language-to-mode mapping is handled by the `markdown-get-lang-mode` function, which looks for a defined function satisfying one of the following forms, in order, where `<lang>` represents the language keyword specified for the code block: